 Things To Do In Lincoln, U.K. – A Mini Travel Guide

 A small Medieval city in England, Lincoln has been an establishment since pre-Roman times.
-Its strategic position upon the River Trent made it a natural place to build a fortress and this rich history makes a visit to Lincoln quite fascinating.
+Its strategic position upon the River Witham made it a natural place to build a fortress and this rich history makes a visit to Lincoln quite fascinating.
 The castle and the cathedral are the main Lincoln attractions for day-trippers, and they are definitely worth a peek, but the rest of the town has a few more little gems too.
 Cute and really old architecture along with some great museums and fab places to eat and shop all contribute to Lincoln, England being a fine place to visit.
 Add to all of that the fact that it was Lincolnshire folk who set up the separatist movement which then lead to the Pilgrim Fathers settling in New England (hence local names like Boston and Gainsborough in Massachusetts) and you have a really historically significant part of the country.
 Here are our highlights – things to do in Lincoln if you’re here for a day trip…

 What To Do In Lincoln